National Space Activities Commission: Tronador II launch site

-The Tronador launch site will be called "Complejo Argentino de Acceso Al Espacio" (Argentine Space Access complex).
-It's located at Punta Alta, some 578 km from Buenos Aires.
-The site is located inside the Marine's camp Base de Baterías.
+The Tronador launch site will be called "Complejo Argentino de Acceso Al Espacio" (Argentine Space Access complex), located at Puerto Belgrano Naval Base.

 Satellite systems

 The national space program provides for two satellite series and both are devoted to Earth observation: one with main Argentine instruments in the optical range (SAC) and the other one in the microwave range (SAOCOM).

 SAC series

 The SAC series has been developed by the CONAE together with the Argentine company INVAP and a number of local universities, in close cooperation with the NASA.
 It has also included the participation of Brazil, Denmark, Italy and Germany.

 In 2019, five Argentine satellites have been launched: SAC-A, a technological demonstration satellite, SAC-B, which was devoted to scientific research, SAC-C, the first Earth Observation Satellite of Argentina, SAC-D and SAOCOM 1A.

 In this context, CONAE has joined efforts with NASA in the creation of the First International Earth Observation Constellation, with Argentine SAC-C and the U.S. Landsat 7, EO-1 and Terra missions.

 The satellite launched by CONAE was SAC-D/Aquarius, which was launched on 10 June 10, 2011.
 It will carry the NASA-provided Aquarius mission for taking measurements of sea salinity which will contribute to the better understanding of the environment, together with CONAE-provided sensors which will contribute to monitoring possible fire focuses.